MedFaji/coding-challenge/README.md

 ---

 ## Getting Started
+- [x] Configure your database in DotEnv file first.
+- [x] Run the migration to create the tables in the database.
 - [x] Make sure you run the command : **npm i**, in order to install all the required dependecies then you can run the project using the command **php artisan serve** and **npm run dev**.

 ---